Marko Lešković: Club career

+Youth and early career

+Osijek

 Lešković started his career playing at youth level for Osijek, with whom he signed a professional contract in December 2009.
 In the first part of the 2010–11 season he was loaned to Druga HNL side Suhopolje where he was featured in 14 games scoring four times.

 He returned to Osijek after the winter break and made his debut for the first team as a late substitute in the 2–1 win against Istra 1961 on 5 March 2011.
 He made one further appearance that season.
 In the 2011–12 season, Lešković was much more involved in the first team, making eight starts and eleven appearances off the bench.
 He scored his first goal in Prva HNL in a 2–2 draw with NK Zagreb on 20 March 2012.

-In the 2012–13 season, Marko truly broke out as a player.
-He made 35 appearances for Osijek, playing in a range of positions including LB, CB and DM.
+In the 2012–13 season, Lešković made 35 appearances for Osijek, playing in a range of positions including LB, CB and DM.
 He also scored four goals in the league as his side finished in 8th position.